 How to Improve Your Mix: 10-Point Checklist Before Mastering

-To improve your electronic music mix before mastering, check these 10 areas: sub-bass levels (target 12% of spectral energy), overall frequency balance across 7 bands, loudness (-12 to -18 LUFS for pre-master), dynamics (6–12 dB crest factor), stereo width with mono-compatible low end, arrangement energy flow, and headroom.
+To improve your electronic music mix before mastering, check these 10 areas: sub-bass levels (target ~27% sub-bass / ~54% bass on the % linear-power metric for general electronic music, with low-mids kept to ~6%), overall frequency balance across 7 bands, loudness (-12 to -18 LUFS for pre-master), dynamics (6–12 dB crest factor), stereo width with mono-compatible low end, arrangement energy flow, and headroom.
 Most issues are fixable in one session with the right diagnostic data.

 This checklist is built from real data.
 After analyzing hundreds of electronic music tracks at TrackScore™, we see the same issues repeatedly.
 Here's what to check — in priority order — before you send anything to mastering.